-- monitoring MHA's compliance with Data Protection laws and this Policy; - co-operating with and serving as MHA's contact for discussions with the ICO - reporting breaches or suspected breaches to the ICO and data subjects in accordance with Part 7 hereof.
+- monitoring MHA's compliance with Data Protection laws and this Policy; - co-operating with and serving as MHA's contact for discussions with the ICO

+• reporting breaches or suspected breaches to the ICO and data subjects in accordance with Part 7 hereof.

-9. DATA SUBJECT RIGHTS
+11. DATA SUBJECT RIGHTS

-- 9.1 Certain rights are provided to Data Subjects under the GDPR.
-Data Subjects are entitled to view the personal data held about them by MHA, whether in written or electronic form. - 9.2 Data Subjects have a right to request a restriction of processing their data, a right to request erasure of their Personal Data and a right to object to MHA's processing of their data.
+- 11.1 Certain rights are provided to Data Subjects under the UK GDPR.
+Data Subjects are entitled to view the personal data held about them by MHA, whether in written or electronic form.
+All Data Subject requests must be responded to within one month of receipt of the request.
+Where several requests have been made by the same individual or the request made is complex, the time for responding may be extended by a further two months.
+In such cases, the Data Subject must still be advised of that extension within a month of receipt of the request. - 11.2 Data Subjects have a right to request a restriction of processing their data, a right to request erasure of their Personal Data and a right to object to MHA's processing of their data.
 These rights are notified to MHA's tenants and other customers in the Association's Fair Processing Notice.
 Such rights are subject to qualification and are not absolute.

-9.3 Subject Access Requests
+11.3 Subject Access Requests

 Data Subjects are permitted to view their Personal Data held by MHA upon making a request to do so (a Subject Access Request).
-Upon receipt of a request by a Data Subject, MHA must respond to the Subject Access Request within one month from the day after the date of receipt of the request.
+Upon receipt, MHA must respond to the Subject Access Request within one month from the day after the date of receipt of the request.
 The Association:

-- must provide the Data Subject with an electronic or hard copy of the Personal Data requested, unless any exemption to the provision of that data applies in law. - where the Personal Data comprises data relating to other data subjects, must take reasonable steps to obtain consent from those Data Subjects to the disclosure of that personal data to the Data Subject who has made the Subject Access Request, or - where MHA does not hold the Personal Data sought by the Data Subject, must confirm that it does not hold any or that Personal Data sought to the Data Subject as soon as practicably possible, and in any event, not later than one month from the day after the date on which the request was made.
+- must provide the Data Subject with an electronic or hard copy of the Personal Data requested, unless any exemption to the provision of that data applies in law. - where the Personal Data comprises data relating to other data subjects, must remove or redact that data or, where that is not possible, take reasonable steps to obtain consent from those Data Subjects to the disclosure of that personal data to the Data Subject who has made the Subject Access Request and, in the absence of consent, consider whether it is reasonable in all the circumstances to disclose that data without consent, or - where MHA does not hold the Personal Data sought by the Data Subject, must confirm that it does not hold any of that Personal Data sought to the Data Subject as soon as practicably possible, and in any event, not later than one month from the day after the date on which the request was made.

-9.4 The Right to Erasure
+11.4 The Right to Erasure